MaRu999/ROS_FHV_packages/README.md

 Contains custom worlds created for the sake of the exercises.
 The worlds already provided by the turtlebot3 package can be found under "turtlebot3_simulations/turtlebot3_gazebo/worlds".
 ### goto_nearest_simple.world
-A world only containing one object close to the origin (x,y,z = 0).
+A world only containing one object close to the origin (x,y,z = 0) and another one further away.
 ### goto_nearest_spheres.world
 A world containing several spheres in various proximities to the origin.
 ### turtlebot3_stage1_modified.world